orientechnologies/orientdb-docs/Distributed-Configuration.md

 ```

 ### Use multiple addresses
-If the server addresses are known, it's good practice to connect the clients to a set of URLs, instead of just one.
+If the server addresses are known, it is good practice to connect the clients to a set of URLs, instead of just one.
 You can separate hosts/addresses by using a semicolon (;).
 OrientDB client will try to connect to the addresses in order.
 Example: `remote:server1:2424;server2:8888;server3/mydb`.

 ### Use the DNS